 Conduct Initial Site Inspection: Visit the site to determine if it’s suitable (available, accessible and sustainable) to support the project’s requirements.
 Gather sufficient information (photos, dimensions and sketch maps) to create your Draft POA and conduct a Backbriefing.

 Create Draft Plan of Action (POA): Includes Objective, Methods, Risk, Time, Resources Needed and Unresolved Issues.
 The POA is the desired end state of the project from which you will measure against the actual end-state.
-Consider using a Rehearsal Plan, Priority Response System(PRS), Quick Reaction Team(QRT) Plan, and Pre-Stock Plan.
+Consider using a Rehearsal Plan, Priority Response System, Quick Reaction Team, and a Pre-Stocking Site.

 Provide Advanced Warning: Message from you to all Key Players (anyone who must take action for the project to be a success) of what’s coming so they have as much time to plan as possible.
 Includes, as minimum, the Objective of the project telling who, what, when, where and why.
 Provide as much information as you can.
 No one likes being told that they are going on a trip overseas tomorrow, when you have known about it for month.